Wren Privacy Policy

 - Audio files for Free users are subject to the retention policy described above

-- When you delete your account, all of your data (articles, podcasts, audio files, preferences, and your sign-in identity at our authentication provider) is removed immediately.
-A nightly reconciliation job audits this and alerts us if any data was missed so we can complete the removal manually
+- When you delete your account, all of the data Wren itself stores (articles, podcasts, audio files, preferences, and your sign-in identity at our authentication provider) is removed immediately in a single cascade.
+A nightly reconciliation job audits this and alerts us if any data was missed so we can complete the removal manually.
+One exception: residual operational records held by our email and error-monitoring processors — delivery and inbound-mail logs at Resend and Postmark, and error reports at Sentry that may reference your account — are not erased by that cascade; they expire on those providers' standard retention schedules instead

 Your rights